Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 31 Oktober 2025 16.29.50 UTC
+- WIB: Jumat, 31 Oktober 2025 17.32.13 UTC
-- WITA: Jumat, 31 Oktober 2025 17.29.50 UTC
+- WITA: Jumat, 31 Oktober 2025 18.32.13 UTC
-- WIT: Jumat, 31 Oktober 2025 18.29.50 UTC
+- WIT: Jumat, 31 Oktober 2025 19.32.13 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: success
+Kategori: funny